matthew-hilty/purescript-tolerant-argonaut/README.md

   convert _    _ = One
 ```

 In the above example, all fields of a JSON object are decoded in standard fashion, except the 'scoops' field, since its decoding depends on another field of the JSON object, the 'promotion' field.
-As decoding for the 'promotion' field is not overridden, `decodeJsonWith` in [Data.Argonaut.Decode.Struct.Cross](https://pursuit.purescript.org/packages/purescript-tolerant-argonaut/docs/Data.Argonaut.Decode.Struct.Cross) can make the derivation of promotion data available to the customized decoder for 'scoops'.
+As decoding for the 'promotion' field is not overridden, [decodeJsonWith](https://pursuit.purescript.org/packages/purescript-tolerant-argonaut/docs/Data.Argonaut.Decode.Struct#v:decodeJsonWith) can make the derivation of promotion data available to the customized decoder for 'scoops'.